 - Will more teams depend on email workflows over the next 12 months?

-How MailSlurp fits
+How MailSlurp helps

 - Email Sandbox for isolated inboxes